Patentd/FFVersionsverwaltung/README.md

 # FFVersionsverwaltung
-Test Repository fürs Freifach Versionsverwaltung
+Test Repository fuers Freifach Versionsverwaltung
 New Line
 New Line added local
 New Line added online

+New New Line added locally